Oral Contraceptive Use and Breast Cancer Risk: Retrospective and Prospective Analyses From a BRCA1 and BRCA2 Mutation Carrier Cohort Study

 19 UCBL - Université Claude Bernard Lyon 1

-20 CHUGA - Centre Hospitalier Universitaire [CHU Grenoble]
+20 CHUGA - CHU de Grenoble-Alpes - Centre Hospitalier Universitaire CHU Grenoble

 21 hôpital couple-enfant [CHU Grenoble Alpes]